$2.5 Million Awarded for Failure to Diagnose Colon Cancer

 At 35-years-old, the man went to the doctor with rectal bleeding and complaints of other gastric discomforts.
 Neither a sigmoidoscopy nor colonoscopy was done to rule out colon cancer.
 An upper G.I. test was done because of other problems the patient reported.
 After moving to another state and consulting a different doctor in 2006, he was diagnosed with Stage 4, incurable colon cancer.
 He has been given less than a year to live.

 Under Indiana’s statutory limit, the award will be reduced to $1.25 million.

 The key to the successful treatment of cancer is an early diagnosis.
 A failure to diagnose cancer in its early stages or a delay in diagnosing cancer until after it has been present for a long period of time often results in death.
-If you feel you or a loved one has suffered because of a cancer misdiagnosis, turn to The Law Offices of Scott C. Gottlieb & Associates, LLP.
+If you feel you or a loved one has suffered because of a cancer misdiagnosis, turn to Scott C. Gottlieb, Injury Law Attorney.
 Call us at 1-800-TALK-LAW (1-800-825-5529) or use our online contact form.
 There is no case-review cost.